Choosing a domain name for your new website is important, but it shouldn’t consume your every waking moment if you can’t make up your mind.

-- The website had only three pages with very little content – in total, the entire website had about 500 words.
-Sure having great content is important, but no matter how good, having 3 pages isn’t going to get Google excited.
+- The website had only five pages with very little content – in total, the entire website had about 500 words.
+This isn’t going to get Google excited.

 - The site had no attention to optimisation.
-This piece doesn’t have to be complicated and time consuming, but simple things like having some keywords in place and good titles makes a difference.
-But again, with 3 pages, the potential for optimisation is limited.
+This piece doesn’t have to be complicated and time consuming, but simple things like having some relevant keywords in place and good titles makes a difference.
+But again, with this number of pages, the potential for optimisation is limited.

 - The business had no social media presence.
 Once you develop a content strategy (and every company needs one if they are online) then social media is one of the important places to share it.

-The three things mentioned above are the most crucial to pay attention with your Internet marketing plans.
+The three things mentioned above are basic building blocks that you need to pay attention with your Internet marketing plans.

 Of course, pick a domain name that’s easy to pronounce and one that you can live with for a few years.
 But, don’t let it sidetrack you from the important things, which is building your online presence.